fajarprstio/Kamus-Grammar/README.md

 # Kamus-Grammer
-KamusGrammer is a simple App for Android created using AndroidStudio 3.0.1
+KamusGrammer is a simple Dictionary about vocabulary App for Android created using AndroidStudio 3.0.1 you can get this source for free, so dont forget to be developed again for this application to be better again hope this source can help you :)

+#just open from androidstudio, sometimes it didnt work because diffrence from androidstudio version, just follow the instruction from your androidstudio and enjoy it.